In this article, you will learn:

 Tulip has a feature called Approvals that creates rules for individual apps.

-In Tulip, the administrator that creates a new app is known as the “App Owner”.
+In Tulip, the user that creates a new app is known as the “App Owner”.
 The App Owner can add “Approvers” from multiple departments to an individual app in order to make sure that the app complies with company requirements.

 Once Approvers are added to an app, they must approve every new version of the app before it can be deployed to the shop floor.